Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Introduction

-An example of this may be the Narrow line Seyfert 1 (NLS1) galaxies, which are thought to host central BHs with masses lower than other Seyferts' SMBHs.
+An example of this may be the Narrow line Seyfert 1 (NLS1) galaxies, which are thought to host central BHs with masses lower than other Seyfert SMBHs.
 NLS1s are a subclass of broadline Seyfert galaxies.
 These are AGN detectable through both the active core and the radiation from the host galaxy.
-They are characterized by extreme multiwavelength properties, including narrow Balmer lines, strong Fe II emission, and super-soft X-ray emission with extreme variability.
+They are characterized by extreme multi-wavelength properties, including narrow Balmer lines, strong Fe II emission, and super-soft X-ray emission with extreme variability.
 NLS1s are thought to accrete at close to Eddington and even super-Eddington rates in some cases \citep{1995MNRAS.277L...5P, 2000MNRAS.314L..17M, 2006AJ....132..531K, 2016MNRAS.455..691J, 2017MNRAS.468.3663J}.
+In particular, the bolometric luminosity inferred for what is believed to be the most super-Eddington NLS1, RX J0134.2-4258, is firmly in the super-Eddington regime, $L_{\rm bol} \sim (6-16) L_{\rm Edd}$ \citep{2022MNRAS.512.5642J,2023MNRAS.518.6065J}.
 Furthermore, NLS1s feature steep X-ray spectra that are similar to high-redshift quasars with super-Eddington luminosities.
 Indeed, NLS1s could be the early-stage of AGN evolution, specifically the low-redshift, low-luminosity versions of quasars that are actively undergoing super-Eddington accretion.

 The centers of many galaxy clusters are observed to be hot, despite their central cooling timescales being much shorter than their lifetimes.
 BH feedback via jets could be the source of heating that is responsible for avoiding catastrophic cooling (see review by \citealt{2012AdAst2012E...6G}).
 Centered on the galaxy NGC 1275 is the Perseus cluster, the brightest known X-ray cluster.
 It is believed that jets inflate bubbles that displace the intracluster medium (ICM) to the North and South of the central BH.
 These jets, powered by the accretion and spin of the BH, may be the energy source for the observed luminosity \citep{Sanders_2007}, by e.g. driving the turbulence that heats the gas \citep{2014Natur.515...85Z}.